 Point-to-point is a network topology used for establishing one-to-one (1:1) device communications.
 The point-to-point topology available on Bluetooth Basic Rate/Enhanced Data Rate (BR/EDR) is optimized for audio streaming and is ideally suited for a wide range of wireless devices, such as speakers, headsets, and hands-free car kits.
 The point-to-point topology available on Bluetooth Low Energy (LE) is optimized for data transfer and is well suited for connected device products, such as fitness trackers, health monitors, and PC peripherals and accessories.

 Broadcast is a network topology used for establishing one-to-many (1:m) device communications.
-The broadcast topology available on Bluetooth LE is optimized for localized information sharing and is ideal for beacon solutions, such as those that provide point of interest (POI) information, item finding, and way-finding services.
+The broadcast topology available on Bluetooth LE is optimized for localized information sharing and is ideal for location services such as retail point-of-interest information, indoor navigation and wayfinding, as well as item and asset tracking.

 Mesh is a network topology used for establishing many-to-many (m:m) device communications.
-The mesh topology available on Bluetooth LE enables the creation of large-scale device networks tailor-made for building automation, sensor network, asset tracking, and any solution where tens, hundreds, or thousands of devices need to reliably and securely communicate with one another.
+The mesh topology available on Bluetooth LE enables the creation of large-scale device networks and is ideally suited for control, monitoring, and automation systems where tens, hundreds, or thousands of devices need to reliably and securely communicate with one another.

 |Bluetooth Low Energy (LE)||Bluetooth Basic Rate/